-- 1.1 [Militar/Military] (campamento — permanente) barracks (sing o/or pl); (— provisional) encampment casa 1.2 (tregua) no dieron cuartel a los rebeldes they showed no mercy to the rebels, they gave no quarter to the rebels [anticuado/dated] una guerra sin cuartel a war in which no mercy was shown o/or [anticuado/dated] no quarter was given una lucha sin cuartel a merciless fight, a fight to the finish
+- 1.1 [Militar/Military] (campamento — permanente) barracks (singular o plural/singular or plural); (— provisional) encampment casa 1.2 (tregua) no dieron cuartel a los rebeldes they showed no mercy to the rebels, they gave no quarter to the rebels [anticuado/dated] una guerra sin cuartel a war in which no mercy was shown o/or [anticuado/dated] no quarter was given una lucha sin cuartel a merciless fight, a fight to the finish

 Here is a selection of useful words and phrases you will need in real-life situations while you're visiting Spain and other Spanish-speaking countries...

 Spain's 1978 Constitution granted areas of competence competencias to each of the autonomous regions it created.
 It also established that these could be modified by agreements, called estatutos de autonomía or just estatutos, between central government and each of the autonomous regions.
 The latter do not affect the competencias of central government which controls the army, etc. For example, Navarre, the Basque Country and Catalonia have their own police forces and health services, and collect taxes on behalf of central government.
 Navarre has its own civil law system, fueros, and can levy taxes which are different to those in the rest of Spain.
 In 2006, Andalusia, Valencia and Catalonia renegotiated their estatutos.
 The Catalan Estatut was particularly contentious.